blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t in3_send_ctx(in3_ctx_t *ctx);
 ```

-executes a request context by picking nodes and sending it.
+Executes a request context by picking nodes and sending it.

 arguments:
 ```eval_rst